January 27, 2020

 A Poetic Respite in Abu Dhabi Blends Cultural Tradition With Contemporary Design

-The Al Musallah Prayer Hall is an interconnected complex that draws from Abu Dhabi’s rich history and desert landscape.
+The Al Musallah Prayer Hall draws on Abu Dhabi’s rich history and desert landscape.

 Built in the 18th century, the Qasr Al Hosn watchtower has seen its environs dramatically in recent years.
 A vast army of skyscrapers have quickly gathered around the stone structure, and today, it anchors a 1.5 million-square-foot culture park with over ten million visitors annually.
 The latest addition to the site, the Al Musallah prayer hall, split the difference in this architectural equation.

 The landscaped cluster of geometric volumes nestle in the park’s northeast corner, neighboring the historic fort and the Cultural Foundation building opened in 1981.
 Designed by Danish architecture firm CEBRA, the prayer hall comprises several iceberg-like volumes, which seem to emerge from the earth’s surface (or rather, the shallow pool on which they are set).

 The prayer hall’s polygonal geometries recall the mud cracks that form around mangroves, which are plentiful in the area, while the pool of water alludes to the coastline.
 The juxtaposition of the two reinforces the architects aim of “reinstating the fort as [a] landmark on a sand plain—to give people a glimpse back in time to the origins of the city,” says CEBRA founding partner Mikkel Frost.